The 5-Minute Challenge

-The story of God’s long campaign to connect, heal, and bless the world is complicated and covers thousands of years, but there are a few milestone events (or game-changers) in the story.
-Each of the SYNC mini-stories below focuses on a different milestone event as the main theme.
-They are seven versions of the same story.
+The story of God’s long campaign to connect, heal, and bless the world is complicated and covers thousands of years, including some in the future.
+If we zoom out far enough, we realize that seven milestone events (or game-changers) make the plot go the way it does.

-Your 10-minute Challenge, should you choose to accept it, is to find one or two of the mini-stories that most interest you and click either link at the end for a deeper dive if you wish.
-You win the challenge if you are under ten minutes and you land on a page that is talking about things that matter to you.
+Each of the SYNC mini-stories below focuses on a different milestone event as the main point of the plot.
+Your 5-Minute Challenge, should you choose to accept it, is to find one or two of the mini-stories that most interest you and click either link at the end for a deeper dive.

 Hint: some users are able to speed up the process by reading only the first sentence of each mini-story.
 Which first sentence sounds best to you?